daniellmb/learn-online/README.md

 # Learn Online

 I've had quite a few people ask me for advice on learning Computer Science, or how to improve their current skill-set.
 So I put together this collection of high-quality resources for learning online.
-Does this list miss something awesome?
-Send a pull request to improve it!
-The links are alphabetized with preference given to HTTPS.

 ## Course Providers